North County Transit District: Services

-BREEZE Bus Service
+BREEZE routes

 The BREEZE Bus Service serves as the main form of public road transportation for residents of North San Diego County.
 BREEZE service began in 1976 when NCTD acquired the municipal bus systems serving Escondido and Oceanside.

 The annual ridership of BREEZE buses is 7.9 million people, with an average weekday ridership of 25,800 people.
 More than 2,600 bus stops and 9 transit centers service the BREEZE buses.
-As of October 2021, the fleet comprises 161 vehicles, including 143 compressed natural gas (CNG) buses.
+As of April 2025, the fleet comprises 166 vehicles, including 144 compressed natural gas (CNG) buses.

-The California Energy Commission awarded NCTD $4 million to build a hydrogen fueling station at BREEZE's main facility in Oceanside on May 19, 2021.
-Construction of the fueling station is expected to be completed in mid-2022.
-NCTD is also expected to order eight hydrogen-fueled electric buses and six battery-powered electric buses in the next 2 years.
+In June 2023, NCTD was awarded $29 million to order 23 hydrogen-electric buses that will help the agency continue to reach its goal of transforming the entire BREEZE fleet to zero-emissions by 2040.
+Beginning in 2025, exactly one quarter of BREEZE's fleet will be operated by zero-emission buses; 35 hydrogen-electric buses and 6 battery-electric buses.

+On October 29, 2024, NCTD officially broke ground on a new hydrogen fueling station at BREEZE's main facility in Oceanside to support hydrogen-electric buses.
+On that same day, 12 brand new XHE40 buses from New Flyer were delivered to NCTD.
+The total cost of the hydrogen fueling station will be around $8 million.
+U.S. Representative Mike Levin secured $1.72 million for the project through the Fiscal Year 2022 federal appropriations bill, while the California Energy Commission funded the station with $6 million of their own.
+Construction of the hydrogen fueling station is expected to be completed in the summer of 2025.

 In November 2009, NCTD approved outsourcing all bus and rail operations effective July 1, 2010, to First Transit.
 The agency anticipated saving $70 million over seven years with the move.
 Fleet and facility operators remained NCTD employees until their contracts expired June 30, 2011.
+On June 29, 2025, NCTD brought all functional contracted bus operations back in house, marking the first time in the agency's history that all Bus and Rail operations were managed directly by the authority since insourcing NCTD's rail in 2022.

 As of January 2013, NCTD offers 30 BREEZE bus routes plus 4 FLEX zones.

-SPRINTER Hybrid Rail
+SPRINTER hybrid rail

-The SPRINTER is a 22 mi hybrid rail line that runs east and west between Escondido and Oceanside.
+SPRINTER is a 22 mi hybrid rail line that runs east and west between Escondido and Oceanside.
 A total of 455 trains run every week.

 The SPRINTER's first day of service was March 9, 2008.
 The annual ridership was 2.5 million people in 2015, with an average weekday ridership of 8,300 people.
 Fifteen stations are served by the Sprinter route.
 SPRINTER equipment includes 12 Siemens Desiro diesel multiple unit passenger trains.
 NCTD also owns a maintenance facility and rail yard for their Sprinter service in Escondido, between Escondido Transit Center and Nordahl Road station.